apache/openwhisk-wskdeploy/docs/wskdeploy_triggerrule_trigger_bindings.md

 ### Discussion
 - The '```hello_world_triggerrule```' Action and the '```meetPerson```' Trigger in the Manifest file both had input parameter declarations that had no values assigned to them (only Types).
 - The matching '```meetPerson```' Trigger in the Deployment file had values bound its parameters.
-- The ```wskdeploy``` utility applied the parameter values (after checking Type compatibility) from the Deployment file to the matching (by name) parameters within the Manifest file.
+- The ```wskdeploy``` utility applied the parameter values (after checking for Type compatibility) from the Deployment file to the matching (by name) parameters within the Manifest file.

 ### Source code
 - [manifest_hello_world_triggerrule.yaml](examples/manifest_hello_world_triggerrule.yaml)